AIDEmeProject/AIDEme/BACKLOG.md

 - Labeling: inform user when rows are exhausted

 - Model behavior: persist chosen variables in plots
-- Model behavior: should show original data points
+- Model behavior: should show original categorical values
+- Model behavior: MIN and MAX for categorical attributes ==> should show a list of distinct values
 - Model behavior: add help text to explain how point colors change ?

 - Change Auto-labeling to button